Order of the Star in the East: Early history

-Blavatsky also wrote about the possible impact of Theosophy and the Theosophical Society in her book The Key to Theosophy (published 1889):
+Blavatsky wrote about the possible impact of Theosophy and the Theosophical Society in her book The Key to Theosophy (published 1889):

 If the present attempt, in the form of our Society, succeeds better than its predecessors have done, then it will be in existence as an organized, living and healthy body when the time comes for the effort of the XXth century.
-The general condition of men's minds and hearts will have been improved and purified by the spread of its teachings, and, ... their prejudices and dogmatic illusions will have been, to some extent at least, removed.
+The general condition of men's minds and hearts will have been improved and purified by the spread of its teachings, their prejudices and dogmatic illusions will have been, to some extent at least, removed.
 Not only so, but besides a large and accessible literature ready to men's hands, the next impulse will find a numerous and united body of people ready to welcome the new torch-bearer of Truth.
 He will find the minds of men prepared for his message, a language ready for him in which to clothe the new truths he brings, an organization awaiting his arrival, which will remove the merely mechanical, material obstacles and difficulties from his path.
 Think how much one, to whom such an opportunity is given, could accomplish.